TokisakiKurumi2001/tokisakikurumi2001.github.io/_pages/about.md

 My research aims to develop effective and efficient methods for advancing and democratizing artificial intelligence in the era of large language models (LLMs).
 Specific areas of focus include:

-- **Data sampling**: Pre-determine the needed data resources for training the LLMs to adapt to new skills.
+- **Data sampling**: effectively pre-determining the needed data resources for adapting the LLMs to new skills.
-- **Low-resource adaptation**: Inject data-scarced knowledge into LLMs, including adapting LLMs for low-resource languages.
+- **Low-resource adaptation**: injecting data-scarced knowledge into LLMs, including knowledge from low-resource languages.
 - **Parameter-efficient transfer learning**: efficiently transferring knowledge across tasks, languages, and modalities.
-- **Model distillation**: Scale down model without minimal trade-offs.
+- **Model distillation**: scaling down model without minimal trade-offs.

 **CONTACT**: minhkhoile2001nsg [at] gmail.com